Updated: April 25, 2021

 Be frugal, cut costs, find extra work, increase your income, leverage credit – that’s how you can afford it.
 The problem is not really your budget, but your level of passion and commitment.

 Do it anyway and see how far you can go.
 Remember, if it was easy and simple – then everybody will be doing it.
 Anything special and worth doing is almost always a challenge.
-Rise above and “be bad ass“.
+Rise above and “be a badass”.

 Good!
-Because that means you’re one step closer to success.
+Because that means you now know one way that doesn’t work, and your next attempt could be a success.
 Learn from your mistakes and do it again.

 You don’t know how to start because it’s probably still all inside your head.
 Write it down, set priorities, create tasks, do one little bit everyday.